Spin-harmonic structures and nilmanifolds: Introduction

-In Section \ref{sec:harm-nilm} we rely on the existing classification of nilpotent Lie algebras up to dimension 6 (see for instance \cite{BM2}) for solving the equation $\sD\eta=0$ in the space of invariant spinors on low dimensional nilmanifolds; we refer to Section \ref{sec:Dirac-Operator} for the precise meaning of invariant.
+In Section \ref{sec:harm-nilm} we rely on the existing classification of nilpotent Lie algebras up to dimension 6 (see for instance \cite{BM2}) for solving the equation $\sD\eta=0$ in the space of left-invariant spinors on low dimensional nilmanifolds.
 In particular, we show which metric nilpotent Lie algebras in dimensions 4, 5, and 6 admit a harmonic spinor -- see Theorems \ref{4-harmonic}, \ref{5-harmonic} and \ref{6-harmonic-decomposable}, and Subsection \ref{6-harmonic-non-decomposable}.
-The classification of 8-dimensional nilpotent Lie algebras is not known.
+We point out here that, although the proof is achieved by a case-by-case analysis, ours is the first systematic spinorial approach to the study of geometric structures on nilmanifolds.

 This paper is organized as follows: in Section \ref{sec:Preliminaries} we review the necessary preliminaries on Clifford algebras and spinor bundles.
-Section \ref{Spinors} reviews the spinorial description of $\Spin(7)$, $\rG_2$ and $\SU(3)$ structures; we introduce the notion of {\em spin-harmonic} geometric structure, that is, a geometric structure defined by a harmonic unitary spinor.
+Section \ref{Spinors} reviews the spinorial description of $\Spin(7)$, $\rG_2$ and $\SU(3)$ structures; we introduce the notion of {\em spin-harmonic} geometric structure, that is, a geometric structure defined by a harmonic unit-length spinor.
 In Section \ref{sec:su(2)} we carry out the spinorial classification of $\SU(2)$ structures on 5-manifolds.
-In Section \ref{sec:Dirac-Operator} we consider left-invariant spinors on simply connected Lie groups, finding a general formula for the Dirac operator -- see Proposition \eqref{invariant-Dirac-operator} -- which we specialize to the case of nilpotent and (a certain kind of) solvable Lie groups.
+In Section \ref{sec:Dirac-Operator} we consider left-invariant spinors on simply connected Lie groups, finding a general formula for the Dirac operator -- see Proposition \ref{invariant-Dirac-operator} -- which we specialize to the case of nilpotent and (a certain kind of) solvable Lie groups.
 Using this formula, in Section \ref{sec:harm-nilm} we tackle nilpotent Lie algebras (and nilmanifolds) in dimensions 4, 5, and 6.
 In dimension 4, a non-abelian nilpotent Lie algebra admits no metric with harmonic spinors.
 In dimension 5 we classify metric nilpotent Lie algebras and determine those which admit harmonic spinors.
 Finally, in dimension 6, either we provide a metric on the Lie algebra which admits harmonic spinors, or we show that no such metric exists.